keyboard_arrow_up

 Coriolis Flow Meters

-Used to measure the force of acceleration resulting from a moving object towards or away from the center of rotation.
+Measure the force of acceleration resulting from a moving object toward or away from the center of rotation.

 Differential Pressure Flow Meters

-Used to measure the flow of fluids and gases in a pipe by introducing constriction that causes the pressure to drop.
-The pipe must be clean to result in accurate measurements.
+Measure the flow of fluids and gases in a pipe by introducing constriction that causes the pressure to drop.
+The pipe must be clean to ensure accurate measurements.

 Electromagnetic Flow Meters

-Measure by creating a magnetic field that is channeled into the liquid and causes a voltage signal to be sensed proportional to the flow of the liquid.
+Measure by creating a magnetic field that is channeled into the liquid, causing a voltage signal to be sensed proportional to the flow of the liquid.

 Flow Indicators

-Allow the operator to view the liquid as it is moving.
+Allow the operator to view the liquid as it moves.
 Some models come equipped with lights to enhance fluid visibility.

 Insertion Flow Meters

-Measure flow at one position in a pipe, and then, based on the measurement, they estimate the flow rate for the entire pipe.
+Measure flow at one position in a pipe and, based on the measurement, estimate the flow rate for the entire pipe.

 Flow Switches

-Used to monitor fluid or gas flow while it is passing through its valve body, then to send an electrical control sign if the flow rate is too high or too low.
+Monitor fluid or gas flow while it passes through the valve body and send an electrical control signal if the flow rate is too high or too low.

 Flow Meters